AtilMohAmine/DNA_Vigenere_Cipher/README.md

 for(int i = 0; i < msg.length(); i++)
 	encryptedMsg += (char) (((msg.charAt(i) + key.charAt(i % key.length())) % 26) + 'A');
 ```

+> E.g. Encryption of "QBTDABRC" with the key "**pizza**" will be "FJSCAQZB"
+> So "Hi" will be encrypted to "FJSCAQZB"

 ## Decryption
 #### Step 1: Decrypt with Vigenere-Cipher